sst/guide/_examples/how-to-add-auth0-authentication-to-a-serverless-api.md

 title: How to add Auth0 authentication to a serverless API
 date: 2021-02-23 00:00:00
 lang: en
-description: In this example we will look at how to add Auth0 authentication to a serverless API using Serverless Stack Toolkit (SST).
+description: In this example we will look at how to add Auth0 authentication to a serverless API using Serverless Stack (SST).
 We'll be using the sst.Api and sst.Auth to create an authenticated API.
 repo: api-auth-auth0
 ref: how-to-add-auth0-authentication-to-a-serverless-api
 comments_id: how-to-add-auth0-authentication-to-a-serverless-api/2333
 ---

-In this example we will look at how to add [Auth0](https://auth0.com) authentication to a serverless API using [Serverless Stack Toolkit (SST)]({{ site.sst_github_repo }}).
+In this example we will look at how to add [Auth0](https://auth0.com) authentication to a serverless API using [Serverless Stack (SST)]({{ site.sst_github_repo }}).

 ## Requirements